getapid/apid/site/content/blog/golang-authenticated-endpoint.md

               ]
 ```

-I am going to go through the contents explaining what each block does.
+I am going to go through in details the contents explaining what each block does.

 This is a single transaction with two steps: one to authenticate (`auth`) and another one to list beers (`list-beers`).

 We set a variable for the URL of our API so that we don't have to repeat it in every step (`api_url: "http://localhost:8080"`)

 The first step is sending the request for the JWT token.
 The endpoint that we want to hit would be `http://localhost:8080/login`
-but we use the variable we set above.
+but we use a template with the variable we set above.
 Then we set the Basic Auth
 header with the following: `Authorization: "Basic {% echo -n 'john.doe:Pa55word' | base64 %}"`.
-This will base64-encode the credentials so that they are in the expected format.
+This runs a command to base64-encode the credentials so that they are in the expected format.
 Then we say that we want to export the auth token from the response.
 Exporting will set another variable that we can
-then use for the beers endpoint.
+use for the beers endpoint.

 The seconds step makes a request to `http://localhost:8080/beer`.
 It uses the token we exported just like it would any
 other variable.
 This is the endpoint we want to verify that works.
 So this step also has an `expect` block.
-In it we say that we expect HTTP 200 (OK) back from the server.
-We also say that we want to check the body of the
+In the `expect` block we say that we expect status 200 (OK) back from the server.
-response.
+We also say that we expect the body of the response to be JSON.
 We don't care about the particular values of the response, we are interested in its structure.
-As long as it returns a JSON array of beers, everything is good.
-We do this by saying `exact: false` and giving the
+As long as it returns a JSON array of beers, everything is OK.
+We do this with `exact: false` and giving the
-structure of what we want: that is an array of items, each of which has a `"name"`, `"type"`, `"price"` and `"id"`.
+structure of what we want: an array of items, each of which has a `"name"`, `"type"`, `"price"` and `"id"`.
 The values of these don't matter so we leave them as empty strings.

-You can now save this in a file named `apid.yaml` and run APId to see if it works
+You can now save this in a file named `apid.yaml` and run APId to see if it works:
 ```sh
 apid check
 ```

-You can now add this to pipelines or schedule its runs to ensure your product is working as expected at all times.
+You can now add this to CI pipelines or schedule its runs to ensure your product is working as expected at all times.

 For more details on the syntax of the APId YAML config you can have a glimpse of our [documentation](../../docs).